-My recent work is mostly divided in two ways:
+Additional studio work and research can be divided in two ways:

 1. Focus on the daily lived experiences of women; their triumphs, their struggles, and everything in between in several bodies of work which reflects on the complicated spaces, both personal and public, that women inhabit and move through.